 In addition to reading Dyson’s written works, you can watch him on MSNBC, CNN and Real Time with Bill Maher, where he’s a regular political analyst and commentator.

 Follow him on Twitter @MichaelEDyson.

-For more than two decades, activist and author Tim Wise has been lecturing schools, universities, businesses, and government, law, and medical professionals about bias, prejudice, systematic racism, and what can be done to fix it.
+For more than two decades, activist and author Tim Wise has been lecturing schools, universities, businesses and government, law and medical professionals about bias, prejudice, systemic racism and what can be done to fix it.